• Skip to primary navigation

 The pain of going through re-exams in India

-Yesterday my colleague was looking stressful.
-I asked him, “What happened?“, he said, “My son told me there will a re-exam for Economics paper“.
+Yesterday my colleague was looking stressed.
+I asked him, “What happened?” and he said, “My son told me there will be a re-exam for the Economics paper“.

-I had heard of Economics paper for CBSE XIIth being held again.
-But later I saw CBSE Xth Math paper too was going to be held again.
+I had heard of the Economics paper for CBSE XIIth being held again.
+But later saw that the CBSE Xth Math paper would be held again.
 A total of 2.2 million students of Xth & XIIth will have to take these re-exams.

-After the conclusion of exams, it is very difficult to get children back into the frame of studying all over again.
+After the exams have concluded, it is tough to get children back into the frame of studying all over again.

 For those who go thru re-exams, this is just not funny